 Almost every discipline in the world has names and personalities who have defied the norm with their accomplishments.
-Science has popular names like Albert Einstein, Charles Darwin and Nikolai Tesla.
+Science has popular names like Albert Einstein, Charles Darwin, and Nikolai Tesla.
 Their works brought both fame and prestige to the discipline.
 The story is no different in Hollywood where legends have come and gone.
-Some during their time in the industry left an indelible mark that will forever be talked about and one of them is Lucille Ball, whose work and contribution during her career in Hollywood were too great to simply call her an actress.
-She was a superwoman who was everything Hollywood had to offer.
-Many are familiar with her work and her fame already, few know about her background and how she came to be one of the biggest Hollywood personalities to ever live.
-Read below to learn more about the legendary Hollywood icon.
+Some of them like Lucille Ball left an indelible mark that will forever be talked about.

 Many parents hope and pray that their child grows up to become a great person.
 Some go as far as peddling this belief onto their child every day of their life as they grow up.
-One often wonders if the parents whose child actually grew up to do great things truly knew their child would be great.
-It is a question we would have loved to ask the parents of Lucille Ball, Henry Durrell Ball, and Desiree Evelyn Ball when they welcomed their newborn child, Lucille Desiree Ball on the 6th of August 1911 in Jamestown, New York.
+Judging from the level of her success, one would like to think that Lucille Ball’s parents, Henry Durrell and Desiree Evelyn Ball focused on the latter option.
+They had Lucille on the 6th of August 1911 in Jamestown, New York.

-Growing up, Lucille lived in different parts of the country like Montana and Michigan, soaking in different aspects of American culture.
-She was raised as a Baptist and was born to an ethnic confluence of Scottish, French, English and Irish origins.
+Growing up, Lucille lived in different parts of the country including Montana and Michigan, soaking in different aspects of American culture.
+She was raised as a Baptist and was born to an ethnic confluence of Scottish, French, English, and Irish origins.

 Lucille suffered one of the most difficult tragedies a child could suffer at the age of three when she lost her father to typhoid fever.
 It was an incident she was too young to fully grasp, but the day’s emotional atmosphere left her permanently afraid of birds.
 Her father’s death left her to be raised by her mother and her maternal grandparents in New York.